-I have been informed of the Rutgers policy governing Student Immunizations and Health Requirements and of the immunizations required by Rutgers prior to enrollment as a student.
+I have been informed of the Rutgers University policy governing Student Immunizations and Health Requirements and of the immunizations required by Rutgers prior to enrollment as a student.
 I understand that exemptions from immunization requirements can be approved and will not impact my education as long as failure to be immunized will not prevent fulfillment of the curricular requirements or Essential Functions of the academic program.
 Further I understand that if I lack immunity or have not been vaccinated, during an outbreak of a vaccine preventable illness occur on campus, I may be removed from campus until deemed safe to return.

 I hereby decline to receive immunizations for religious reasons.
-Administration of immunizing agents conflicts with my religious beliefs or practices because: I have been given the opportunity to be vaccinated against hepatitis B, measles, mumps, rubella, influenza, varicella, tetanus-diphtheria-pertussis, meningococcal meningitis ACYW and polio, and hereby decline to do so.
-I understand that my failure to obtain these immunizations involves risks of my contracting serious infectious diseases.
-I also understand that, if I want to be immunized against these diseases now or at any time in the future while I am enrolled at Rutgers, I can receive these immunizations at Rutgers.
-I agree to hold Rutgers, its officers, faculty, employees and agents harmless in the event of any illness or injury resulting from my declining immunizations.
-Name of Student (please print): Student's Signature : Date: Part B: SCHOOL/PROGRAM TO COMPLETE The student's academic program is: □ Not expected to include clinical contact, or contact with potentially infectious blood or laboratory material against which immunizations exist. □ Expected to include clinical contact, or contact with potentially infectious blood or laboratory material against which immunizations exist.
-Rutgers School or Program: Signature of Dean or designee: Date: Please return this form to:, MD, Medical Director, Student Health Service If you have any questions, please feel free to call the Student Health Service at between the hours of and, or email to@rutgers.edu Exhibit C: CDC classification of exposure-prone patient care procedures
+Administration of immunizing agents cormy religious beliefs or practices because: oflicts with

+I have been given the opportunity to be vaccinated against hepatitis B, measles, mumps, rubella, influent tetanus-diphtheria-pertussis, meningococcal meningitis ACYW and polio, and hereby decline to do so.
+In my failure to obtain these immunizations involves risks of my contracting serious infectious diseases.
+It attacts, if I want to be immunized against these diseases now or at any time in the future while I am enrolle can receive these immunizations at Rutgers. understand that also understand I agree to hold Rutgers, its officers, faculty, employees, and agents harmless in the event of any illness resulting from my declining immunizations. or injury Name of Student (please print): Student's Signature: Date: Part B: SCHOOL/PROGRAM TO COMPLETE The student's academic program is: □ Not expected to include clinical contact, or contact with potentially infectious blood or laboratory mater which immunizations exist. ial against □ Expected to include clinical contact, or contact with potentially infectious blood or laboratory material agrimmunizations exist. gainst which Rutgers School orProgram: Signature of Dean or designee:Date: Please return this form to:, MD, Medical Director, Student Health Service If you have any questions, please feel free to call the Student Health Service at between the hours of and , or email to @rutaers.edu.

+Exhibit C: CDC classification of exposure-prone patient care procedures